gaoyuan1223m/Impressive-Projects-on-Github/README.md

 - [nest](https://nestjs.com/) : A progressive Node.js framework for building efficient, reliable and scalable server-side applications with **22.3K** stars on [[github](https://github.com/nestjs/nest)]

     <table><tr><td bgcolor=gray>
     Nest is a framework for building efficient, scalable Node.js server-side applications.
-It uses modern JavaScript, is built with TypeScript (preserves compatibility with pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).
+It uses modern JavaScript, is built with TypeScript (preserves compatibility with pure JavaScript) and combines elements of OOP (Object Oriented Programming), FP (Functional Programming), and FRP (Functional Reactive Programming).<br>

     Under the hood, Nest makes use of Express, but also, provides compatibility with a wide range of other libraries, like e.g. Fastify, allowing for easy use of the myriad third-party plugins which are available.
     </td></tr></table>